mskim/rlayout/README.md

 	- Newspaper
 	- NewspaperIssue
 	- NewspaperSection
-	- made NewsArticle work with story folder
+	- made NewsArticleMaker work with story folder

 2015 9 18
 	- NewsArticleMaker bug that heading is not showing